 To the extent possible, an individual should engage in a legal defense strategy to avoid a felony conviction.
 This may mean taking a charge to trial before a judge or jury.
 It could also mean pleading guilty to a lesser offense as a misdemeanor.
 The right strategy for you will require consultation with a knowledgeable and skilled Fairfax Criminal Defense Attorney.

-George Freeman has tried to a jury felony charges, including: Rape, Murder, Robbery, Aggravated Malicious Wounding, Arson of an Occupied Dwelling, Arson of Personal Property, Aggravated Sexual Battery, Malicious Wounding by Mob, Malicious Wounding, Sodomy, Object Sexual Penetration, Hit and Run, and Grand Larceny.
+George Freeman has tried to a jury felony charges, including: Rape, Murder, Robbery, Aggravated Malicious Wounding, Abduction with Intent to Defile, Arson of an Occupied Dwelling, Arson of Personal Property, Aggravated Sexual Battery, Malicious Wounding by Mob, Malicious Wounding, Sodomy, Object Sexual Penetration, Hit and Run, and Grand Larceny.
 There is no substitute for actual trial experience.
 That experience provides knowledge and wisdom to counsel an individual with important legal strategy choices that must be made during a felony adjudication.

 If you are facing a felony charge, contact George Freeman today.
 He will gladly meet with you to discuss your case.